yen0413/WebApiSample/README.md

 ## Web Api Sample

-主要功能為展示Web API的CRUD
+This project is Web API Sample.

-### 功能特色
+### Features:

-1. Framework : .NET8.0
+1. Framework: .NET 8.0
-2. 使用 JWT 做權限登入
+2. JWT for authentication
-3. API 呼叫權限控管
+3. API access control
-4. 使用 Dapper 做資料存取
+4. Data access using Dapper
-5. LocalDB 使用 Northwind 作範例
+5. LocalDB with Northwind as an example
-6. 使用 MSTest 做 unit test 驗證資料邏輯
+6. MSTest for unit testing to verify data logic